 and Sunday with Mrs. W. B. Bennett.
-On Friday night Miss Lorene Sim-Mr. P. E. Hagins, spent the day in Dickens Monday.
+On Friday night Miss Lorene Simmons, who had been at Weatherford Mr. P. E. Hagins, spent the day in Dickens Monday.
 On Friday morning at 10:30 Miss Bertha Martin, age thirteen was taken suddenly ill and died Saturday evening at 3:30.
-She is the daughter of Mr. and Mrs. W. M. Martin, the It was a shock to the cammunity, as she was one of its sweetest flowers We feel deep regret and sympathy for the bereaved ones, but no words of ours can soothe them in this great to God who doeth all things well. oldest of four children.

-Rev. W. B. Bennett, filled his regular appointment here Saturday and when domestic science and economy Saturday afternoon shopping with Sunday.
-Bro., Hammond preached together with livestock, agriculture merchants and visiting with friends Saturday night.
+She is the daughter of Mr. and Mrs. W. M. Martin, the oldest of four children.
+It was a shock to the cammunity, as she was one of its sweetest flowers We feel deep regret and sympathy for the bereaved ones, but no words of ours can soothe them in this great sorrow and loss, so we commend them to God who doeth all things well.
+Rev. W. B. Bennett, filled his regular appointment here Saturday and Sunday.
+Bro.
+Hammond preached Saturday night.
 W. B. Bennett officiating.

-Mr. Lasseter, of Midway, conducted a singing at Duck Creek Sunday sisited in the services, which was en ty demonstrator. joyed by a large crowd.
-Aubrey Bennett, has recieved his prize pig, that he won at the fair last fall and County Agent Mr. Johnston says he is the best pig he has seen in a mighty long time.
+Mr. Lasseter, of Midway, conductsisited in the services, which was en ty demonstrator. joyed by a large crowd.
+Aubrey Bennett, has recieved his prize pig, that he won at the fair last fall and County Agent Mr Johnston says he is the best pig he has seen in a mighty long time.
 Some how Audrey seems to be lucky.
-Mr. and Mrs. Orville Boothe, of Spur, spent several days last week with her mother and brother at Gil- Miss Elnora Terry is off on a vac- Miss Sallie Taylor, is visiting her sister, Mrs. John Webb and famly on the plains.
-Mr. and Mrs. P. E. Hagins and family, attended the funeral of Miss Bertha Martin at Jayton Sunday.
+Mr. and Mrs. Orville Boothe, of Spur, spent several days last week with her mother and brother at Gilpin.
+Miss Elnora Terry is off on a vacation.

+Miss Sallie Taylor, is visiting her sister, Mrs. John Webb and famly on Mr. and Mrs. P. E. Hagins and family, attended the funeral of Miss Bertha Martin at Jayton Sunday.
 It is said that Mr. Walter Driggers spends most of his time perfecting a tin umbrella, which he thinks will sell like rip, once he gets them on the market.
-He says, there are so many airplanes now that it is getting dangerous to venture out with some sort of protection, and the umbrel!a will fill a long felt want.
+He says, there are so many airplanes now that it is getting dangerous to venture out with some sort of protection, and the umbrella will fill a long felt want.
 Well, we must get to killing weeds Gen. Green, is going to get the best of our crops.
 By the way, you should see our crops.
-They are fine and dandy.
-Is Rambling Bill, dead?
-Tricky Sal put that baby down and give us the news. -0-G-Whiz. -Trade in Spur-Trade where money gets more goods-Racket Store.
+They are fine and Is Rambling Bill, dead?
+Tricky Sal put that baby down and give us the news. -O-G-Whiz. -Trade in Spur-Trade where money gets more goods-Racket Store.
 COLEY'S GARAGE GENERAL AUTOMOBILE REPAIR WORK.
 STARTING, LIGHTING AND IGNITION.
 We can save you time and Money by Welding your broken Implements and Windmill Parts.
 We have an Up to Date Paint and Top Shop.
 We build New Tops or Repair your Oul Ones.
 Give us a trial.
 Mageors & Colberg Phone 177.